Early Filing of the Bar Application is Always Encouraged.

 - You will have the option of saving each Bar Application Item as draft or complete.
 Items that do not require additional follow-up or research should be saved as finished or complete.
 It is recommended that only items requiring additional research or information be saved in draft format (i.e., employers for whom dates or addresses are being researched).
 Note: A draft version of the application to print and review cannot be created until each item has been saved as finished or complete.
 Saving an item as finished or complete will not prevent you from revising the item before the application is finalized.

-- For accounts created on or after June 26, 2017: On your applicant portal page, click “resume bar application.”
+- On your applicant portal landing page, click “resume bar application.”
 The items you have not started will appear in white (un-highlighted), items you have started and saved as draft will appear in gold, and items you have saved as complete will appear in green.
 Additionally, a progress bar at the top of the page indicates the number of items not started (blue), saved as draft (gold), and saved as complete (green).
 Even if you have saved an item as complete, the program will permit you to edit that Item and again save it as draft or complete as necessary.

 - When you attempt to save items as finished or complete, the program will provide feedback about incomplete responses.
 Any needed corrections must be made before the program will permit the item to be saved as finished or complete.
 If you wish to move on to the next item, you can save the incomplete item as draft and return to the list of items.